vivinano/MudaeAutoBot/README.md

 Please Gif Star ??
 Stars make me happy

+# Huge update
+This section is for the users that was using this bot before this version was pushed.
+This version has alot of more features that optimizes and trys to mask that you are using a bot.

+There is a stable branch if you don't want to deal with the possible bugs in this version

 # MudaeAutoBot
 MudaeAutoBot is a python bot that auto rolls and attempts to snipe Kakeras and Claims in Mudae